pyflosic/pyflosic/README.md

 - *INSTALL.md*: Installation guide.
 - *CONTRIBUTING.md*: The main developers and co-developers of PyFLOSIC along with contact information.
 - *ALPHA_VERSIONS.md*: A list of pre-GitHub PyFLOSIC code versions.
+- *LICENSE*: APACHE2 license file.
 - *doc/*: It is strongly recommended to read this before using PyFLOSIC.
 - *src/*: Contains the source files for PyFLOSIC.
 - *examples/*: Contains useful examples to get started with PyFLOSIC.
 - *utils/*: Contains utilities that are useful for PyFLOSIC.
 - *testing/*: Contains a version control test.
-- *LICENSE*: APACHE2 license file.

 The self-interaction error (SIE) is one of the mayor drawbacks of one of the most widley used electronic structure methods - density functional theory (DFT).
 Pederson et al. proposed a unitarily invariant and numerically feasible method based on Fermi-Löwdin orbital self-interaction correction (FLO-SIC).
-We implemented this method using the modern PySCF electronic structure code as basis.
+We implemented this method using the highly modular PySCF electronic structure and quantum chemistry code as basis.

-#### Theoretical foundations
+#### Theoretical foundations of FLO-SIC
 * Mark R. Pederson, Adrienn Ruzsinszky, and John P. Perdew.
 Communication: Self-interaction correction with unitary invariance in density functional theory.
 The Journal of Chemical Physics, 140(12):121103, March 2014.
 * Zeng-hui Yang, Mark R. Pederson, and John P. Perdew.
 Full self-consistency in the Fermi-orbital self-interaction correction.
 Physical Review A, 95(5):052505, May 2017.